Acrole1n/Acrole1n/README.md

-- 🔭 I’m currently working on Latinvity
+- 🔭 I’m currently working on SoupGames
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning C++
-- 📫 How to reach me: Discord (i have no life)
+- 📫 How to reach me: Discord (i have no life) Acrolein#0762
 - ⚡ Fun fact: im cool!!!1!
 -->